Coherent-Partners/Spark-iOS-swift-sdk/README.md

 ### Including WASM models
 The SDK does not contain any WASM models by default; these must be provided to the factory.

 To do this, use the Impex command line tool to obtain the models as a zip file.
 Unzip this and add the files to your Xcode project.
-Each model ID must be present as either a zip file (eg. `39eb9fb4-3343-475c-8511-1f862ba2d408.zip`) or an unzipped directory with the same ID.
+Each model ID must be present as either a zip file (eg. `39eb9fb4-3343-475c-8511-1f862ba2d408.zip`) *OR* an unzipped directory with the same ID.
 The calculations perform better with unzipped models.
 It's an error to have a zip file and a directory with the same model ID - the SDK won't be able to deal with this.
 If there is any directory with the same model ID as a zip file, requesting the SDK will fail.

 ## Creating an instance of the SDK